back

 Native American Indian concept of balancing spirit with

-theme that has continually reverberated throughout the
+(universal) theme that has repeatedly reverberated throughout

-vast halls of human history.
+the vast halls of human history.

-Eagle - Experiencing The Fullness Of Life
+Experiencing The Fullness Of Life

-Among virtually all of the many Native American Indian
+Among virtually all of the many Native American Indian tribes,

-tribes, the feathers of the majestic eagle are considered
+the feathers of the eagle are considered to be among the

-to be among the most sacred of all healing tools.
-It's
+most sacred of all healing tools.
+It's said that the eagle

-said that the eagle represents a state of grace achieved
+represents a state of wholeness achieved through hard work,

 Applying